nikhil-prabhu/cloud-detect/README.md

 Like these modules, `cloud-detect` uses a combination of checking vendor files and metadata endpoints to accurately determine the cloud provider of a host.

+## License

+This crate is dual-licensed under the GPL 3.0 (see `LICENSE-GPL-3.0`) or MIT (see `LICENSE-MIT`).
+You can choose between them if you use this crate.

+`SPDX-License-Identifier: GPL-3.0 OR MIT`

 ## Features

 * Currently, this module supports the identification of the following providers: